-Every summer, McCormick works with a New Orleans philanthropic organization called Positive Vibrations, which brings high school students to stay at Tulane University, whclasses free of charge.
+Every summer, McCormick works with a New Orleans philanthropic organization called Positive Vibrations, which brings high school students to stay at Tulane University, with classes free of charge.

 “I am one of the teachers who talks to them about songwriting,” he explains.
 “We’ll write a song and record the song and they’ll have a final performance.”